 There are bills to be paid to be sure.
 You have to pay the mortgage or the rent.
 You have to put food on the table and gas in the tank.
 The kids need shoes and clothes and diapers.
 And I need a drink when we put them to bed.

-But I’ve chosen to not make the chase for the bigger house in a better neighborhood or a second car (my wife and I have shared a car for over 2 years), or a desire for any other material possession to rob me of the most valuable thing I can imagine: time with my kids.
+But I’ve chosen to not make the chase for the bigger house in a better neighborhood or a second car, or a desire for any other material possession to rob me of the most valuable thing I can imagine: time with my kids.

 People who don’t live in my world or share my mindset have a hard time understanding me.
 On just about any afternoon you can find me doing something fun with my kids.
 My friends with 9-5 jobs think I’m on a perpetual vacation.
 But I get up early in the morning.
 I go to bed late at night.
 And I have an iPhone for all the times in-between.